alex-lorson/alex-lorson.github.io/_pages/cv.md

 Work experience
 ======
+* 2022/2023: Postdoctoral research fellow on the `Making Numbers Meaningful’ project led by Bodo Winter
+  * The University of Birmingham

 * 2021: Open Research Facilitator
   * The University of Edinburgh (School of Philosophy, Psychology and Language Sciences)